SafirSDK/safir-sdk-core/README.txt

-Welcome to the snapshot of Safir SDK Core trunk.
+Welcome to version 4.5 of Safir SDK Core.

 Safir SDK Core is released under the GPL v3 license, a copy of which can be found in COPYING.txt.